FlowFuse/node-red-dashboard/docs/nodes/widgets/ui-table.md

     Size: Controls the width of the button with respect to the parent group.
 Maximum value is the width of the group.
     Label: The text shown within the button.
     Max Rows: Defines the maximum number of data-rows to render in the table.
 Excess rows will be available through pagination control.
 Set to "0" for no pagination.
+    Breakpoint: Controls when a table will render, instead, as a card, with each column from a row rendering as a row in a larger, contain a row, for a single entry.
     Selection: Provides three options for table interaction - "None", "Click" and "Checkbox" Show Search: Defines whether or not to show a search bar above the table.
 Will permit searching and filtering across all columns.
     Auto Columns: If checked, then the columns are calculated automatically based on the contents of received messages.